liv7c/devblog/src/blog/how-to-use-the-html-specification-to-write-better-html.md

 Content model describes **what content an element can contain**.
 Each HTML element can contain specific categories.
 Some HTML elements, such as [the heading tag](https://html.spec.whatwg.org/multipage/sections.html#the-h1,-h2,-h3,-h4,-h5,-and-h6-elements), can contain only phrasing content.
 Whenever you wonder what you can put inside of an HTML element, you should look at the element's content model.

-### Content model vs. Category

-- The category is what an element is.
-An element can belong to zero or more categories.
-- The content model specifies the type of content that can be placed inside the element.

 ## How to read an HTML specification entry

 In this section, we'll discuss how to read an HTML specification entry.
 Let's say you're looking at [the specification for the `<li>` element](https://html.spec.whatwg.org/multipage/grouping-content.html#the-li-element).
 Each element in the specification is described using a consistent set of sections.
 Here's a quick breakdown of some key sections you'll find for most elements: